Gibson House Inpatient Facility

 Patients admitted to our facility must have a life-limiting illness with a prognosis of two months or less to live (in the opinion of their physician and HRC’s medical director).
 The patient’s main goal is comfort care and not aggressive treatment of their disease.
 In addition, Gibson House patients can no longer be adequately cared for at home.

 In general terms, inpatient beds are for those patients needing pain control and symptom management.
-The residential beds are for patients most likely in their last six to eight weeks of life who have an inadequate caregiver situation at home.
+The residential beds are for patients most likely in their last four to six weeks of life who have an inadequate caregiver situation at home.
 Patients who stabilize and/or improve are provided assistance in making alternative arrangements.
 These arrangements may include moving to a long-term care facility or returning to their own homes.
 It is our hope that in most cases we can continue to serve the patient at either a local facility or their private residence.